heptarch/heptarch.github.io/drafts/demon.md

 The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking the humming machines, adjusting, jotting down readings, and pulling wires which radiate from the junction and into the dark of the tunnels.
+Susan puts the lamp on a cluttered desk and begins checking the humming machines, adjusting, jotting down readings, and pulling on wires which radiate from the junction and into the dark of the tunnels.
-She is flipping a level to start a suction cycle when something occ
+As she is starting the suction cycle for Holborn, she realizes something is off: the colloidal interferometer

 <p align="center">
   ⁂